halcyonseeker/leibowitz/README.md

 -----------
 - Make sure the web UI is properly accessible and easy to use with a screenreader.  <https://www.w3.org/WAI/ARIA/apg/>
+- Unify searching and listing into a single method that restricts the view of the database, then expose this in the web and cli.
+EVERY view into the filesystem should thus be trivially filtered using the same sets of rules.
 - Implement collections for gallery-dl, man, etc.
 - Add support for file and collection specific metadata fields, probably implemented as a special kind of tags.